simon-cmyk/Classifier/README.md

 ## Report
 [Tasks](Resources/TTT4275_Classifier_report.pdf)

-The template is fetched from the subject TFY4115 Physics.
+The template for the report is fetched from the subject TFY4115 Physics.

 # Set up